Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

       CREATE  WAREHOUSE  IF NOT EXISTS TRIAL_WH;
       USE WAREHOUSE TRIAL_WH;

-      select *
+      SELECT *
-      from snowflake_sample_data.tpch_sf1.orders
+      FROM SNOWFLAKE_SAMPLE_DATA.TPCH_SF1.ORDERS
-      limit 100;
+      LIMIT 10;
     ```

-    Snowflake requires a warehouse to execute most queries, so we need to create a warehouse, which will be size ``XSMALL`` by default.
+  - Snowflake requires a warehouse to execute most queries, which is why the SQL contains the command to create a warehouse (size ``XSMALL`` by default).
 You can find out more about Snowflake warehouses in their [documentation](https://docs.snowflake.com/en/user-guide/warehouses-overview.html).

   - If the query returns results, you are ready to proceed!
 If not, check your query syntax to confirm it is correct.